“The Gypsy-jazz warbler”

 THE NEW YORK TIMES

-Tatiana Eva-Marie plays French pop derived from the Django tradition with Balkan and folk influences.
-She is returning with a brand new project celebrating the music of guitarist Django Reinhardt, the inventor of Gypsy Jazz.
-Instead of focusing on the emblematic style that he created, her upcoming album DJANGOLOGY (June 7th on GroundUP Music) highlights the music of Django the composer, with her own lyrics in French, English, and Rromanes (the Gypsy language) set to her original arrangements, laying the foundations for a Django songbook.
+Tatiana Eva-Marie sings music derived from the Django Reinhardt tradition with French jazz and Gypsy influences.
+Her latest project DJANGOLOGY (released on GroundUp Music in 2024) celebrates the music of guitarist Django Reinhardt, the father of Gypsy Jazz.
+Instead of focusing on the emblematic style that he created, Tatiana highlights the music of Django the composer through her own lyrics in French, English, and Rromanes (the Gypsy language) set to her original arrangements, laying the foundations for a Django songbook.

 “A millennial shaking up the jazz scene”